 Anyway, Curtis is no slouch when it comes to rom-coms, having written Bridget Jones’s Diary, Four Weddings and a Funeral, and Notting Hill.
 He knows how to makes good use of his cast, particularly Grant and Nighy, whose storylines I enjoyed the most.
 Although, the cracks about McCutcheon’s thighs were baffling; where I’m from curves are known as sexy.
 The film’s major fault was spending too much time on one or two of the stories and leaving the others as mere asides.
 Those involving Rickman’s husband and Linney’s lonely office worker just peter out, and Curtis could have resolved them better.
 Though some audiences complained about the length, I would’ve preferred a 3-hour rom-com epic, as opposed to several unfinished or barely explored subplots.

 My first time with the movie, admittedly, I didn’t care for it.
 Too many characters and not enough time spent with the ones I was interested in.
-Alas, the same complaint stands, however, more than enough of these stories are loveable than not, and those that are make it worth your time.
-If two or three stories don’t work out the way we’d prefer, or simply exist though they might seem frivolous when compared to ones to which we most relate, then so be it.
+Alas, the same complaint stands, but more than enough of these stories are more loveable than not, and those that are make it worth your time.
+If two or three stories don’t work out the way we’d prefer, or might seem frivolous when compared to ones to which we most relate, then so be it.
 There are about seven or eight others to enjoy.
 If Love Actually has too many characters and too long a running time, there’s still a movie of reasonable length in there somewhere.
 And that’s the movie I’ll be watching next Christmas, even if I have to yawn my way through the rest.